katesabi/tiny-rps/README.md

 # tiny-rps
-a cute, pastel‑themed rock‑paper‑scissors game in tkinter/
+this is a cute, pastel‑themed rock‑paper‑scissors game in tkinter.